dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

 The perceived value we have assigned to physical items in reality is very lower than what we initially believe, in cases closer to zero.
 Once we discover this, it makes it emotionally easier to let go of items, but not easy.
 It is a skill to be learned and as I have seen takes time which later on pays off.

 There are many people who have shared their stories, after listening to them on YouTube I discovered that their stories were kind of similar to mine.
 Because of this instead of providing some links, I will share my own experiences.
+The pattern though is roughly that us or our parents/grandparents accumulated stuff either as a hobby or because they believed it was a future investment.
+What happened at the end was with even the people gone, these items occupy physical and mental space either on the people left behind or to our current self if it was us.
+Letting them go is hard as every time we touch them, memories come in, or the mind plays a trick on their actual value.
+Once we conquer this, we can start acting on it.

-#### Personal Experience
+#### Personal Experiences

 I quite recently discovered Vinted.com, again not affiliated.
 I had sold some items on eBay in the past but this platform was very hands-on on liquidity.
 I tried to sell a t-shirt of a band I no longer support and instead of promoting it to "gym t-shirt" kept clean in my wardrobe.
 Someone bought it on the spot asking for a discount.
 As he told me, he had that same t-shirt and lost it.
 After that I felt a strange feeling.
 A part of my head was being freed as the "what will I do with this thing" question got answered: nothing as it is now gone!
 Then I had that tarot deck that I had purchased in a festival in Athens and kind of kept it to remind me of the period.
 But have other connections to that period, drop it for sale, a person with an avatar pointing to new-age stuff bought it and again, out of my brain until I decided to write this experience.
 From that moment on whenever I opened that drawer, I had **5 more seconds of life** as I was not thinking of what should be done with it.
 For the curious, with the money got, I purchased a video game in that platform which I was chasing.
 Then something strange happened.